 Here are what each of the letters stands for.

 L stands for lesbian

 The first letter represents lesbians: women who are attracted to women.

 G represents gays: men who are attracted to men.
 The term “gay” is sometimes used as a more broad term, though, to reference people whose attractions aren’t necessarily straight.

 B stands for bisexual

 This letter represents bisexuals: people who are attracted to two or more genders.
-We’ve tried to lump pansexual in with this letter, but really, while they have similarities, it’s become clear that that’s a different sort of thing (maybe a topic for a future post).
+We’ve tried to lump pansexual in with this letter, but really, while they have similarities, it’s become clear that that’s a different sort of thing.
 So in some cases you’ll also see “p” added to the string of letters to make sure we’re including pansexuals, too.

 T stands for transgender